mIRC-Scripters/mirckb/docs/source/events/on_hotlink.rst

 Examples
 --------

-Monitor all windows for the a word matchting '*hoverme*' and echo to the active window the word that was hovered:
+Monitor all windows for the a word matchting *hoverme* and echo to the active window the word that was hovered:

 .. code:: text

-    ON *:HOTLINK:*hoverme*:*:echo -a $1 was just hovered!
+    ON *:HOTLINK:\*hoverme\*:*:echo -a $1 was just hovered!

 Old on hotlink handling
 -----------------------